Which type of digital camera should you choose?

 DSLR camera features

 If you want to have more professional control over your photography and the best possible picture quality, there’s no substitute for a DSLR camera.
-Also referred to as digital SLR (single-lens reflex) cameras, DSLRs tend to be expensive but they're very flexible, allowing you to change lenses to suit and control every aspect of your photography.
+Also referred to as digital SLR (single-lens reflex) cameras, DSLRs tend to be bulky but they're very flexible, allowing you to change lenses to suit and control every aspect of your photography.

 Pros of DSLR cameras: